ehickox/teetime_booker/README.md

 2. Logs into the tee time booking system
 3. Retrieves open tee times in the morning
 4. If my favorite tee time of 9:30 AM is available, it books it.
-Otherwise, it books the first available tee time in the hour of 9.
+Otherwise, it books the time closest to 9:30, erring on the side of sleeping in if there is a tie.
 5. If there are no available tee times in the hour of 9, it prompts to manually select a time from a list of all available times on the Sunday in question.